ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Why?
     - Solution: don't require that we classify all points correctly $\rarr$ give **slack**
       - Allow the algorithm to choose to ignore some of the points
-    - This is obviously dangerrous (algorithm could just ignore all of them) so we need to give a penalty for doing so
+    - This is obviously dangerous (algorithm could just ignore all of them) so we need to give a penalty for doing so
     - Slack
       ![TODO](../images/iaml-svm-penalty.png)
         - There is an O that is on the wrong side of the decision boundary